2019 Science Innovation Award Citation & Acceptance

 This award is a wonderful way of thanking Ariel for his bold choices and all their subsequent value, including his unprecedented efforts in innovative teaching.
 And now, at the highest level, Ariel is showing us how to use Earth history to explore for life beyond our solar system.
 His level of service to the community, and early career scientists in particular, should be embraced and emulated.

 Finally, I know the connection between this year’s award and Sam Epstein, one of his early mentors, humbles and delights Ariel.
 He once told me that he imagines his gamble on nontraditional stable isotopes as a kind of tribute to Sam.

 I am hard pressed to think of another scientist who does so many things so well and with such grace and generosity.
 He is as clever as he is hardworking and as savvy as he is smart.
 And fittingly he is the 2019 recipient of the Science Innovation Award.
 It is my great honor to introduce Ariel Anbar.

-Response by Ariel Anbar
+Acceptance by Ariel Anbar

 How I learned to stop worrying and love mass spectrometry.

 Thanks, Tim.
 This is a humbling honor, most especially because the award is named after Sam Epstein, who was one of my heroes.